SJ23 Tech Tip B01, ((UPDATED 2024-11-03) Bob Schimmel, Paul Bailey, Mike Hancock, Mark Ludlow,

 RAISE the BOAT USING THE TRAILER JACK AND WOOD CRIBS.

 The most difficult part of removing the centerboard is to raise the boat off the trailer, especially on your own.
-It would require three 6 ton floor jacks, stable enough to raise the trailer and boat about 6".
+Lifting would require three 6 ton floor jacks, stable enough to raise the trailer and boat about 6".

 • GANTRY CRANE - You could use an overhead gantry crane as used in a truck repair shop, or build your own gantry from scaffolding as Paul did (shown below).
 Either is very secure.

 • TRAVEL LIFT - If you use a travel lift or a crane to lift your boat then this task is dead simple.
 Then while the lift operator goes for lunch you get to work!
-Convince the operator you will be done when lunch is over However, not many yards will let you work under a suspended boat.
+Convince the operator you will be done when lunch is over However, few yards will let you work under a suspended boat.
 Most yards will insist on placing the boat on a cradle or on jack stands chained together, which is the safer technique.
 If you are going to do other long term repairs while on the "hard" it is best to use a fitted cradle or angled stands chained together.
 Then you can work at your leisure to redo the bottom paint and reseal all the thru hull fittings as well, described in Tech Tip B17.
 See centerboard assembly above for removal instructions.

 • SUPPORT BEAMS - You could park the boat on a concrete floor or hard ground.
 Jack up the trailer till the wheels are off the ground.
 Slide two strong wood beams under the hull, equipped with form fitting boards to support the hull.
 Lower the trailer and roll it away.
-The stands have to be diagonally braced so they can't collapse.
+The stands must be diagonally braced so they can't collapse.

 • MECHANIC PIT - Alternatively you could park the boat over a mechanic's floor pit, concrete floor or a hole in the ground.
 Jack up the trailer till the wheels are off the ground.
 Place supports under the trailer frame then release the springs from the frame and roll the axles away to access the centerboard.
 A lot of work.
-I did this once when the trailer had a single axle.
+I did this only once when the trailer had a single axle.

 SAFETY FIRST - Choose a work location where the GROUND IS DRY, FIRM AND LEVEL TO PREVENT THE WOOD CRIBS FROM SLIDING OR SINKING.
 You will have to work under a 3000 lb. hull resting on a 1000 lb. trailer.
 Snug up the trailer winch line at the bow to prevent the boat from sliding backwards off the trailer.
 Snug up the web straps around the trailer and hull to steady the hull on the trailer.
-Test the load for steadiness before you crawl under it.
+Finally test the load for steadiness before you crawl under it.
 This load can easily kill you.

 I made four 2' high (2x4)" wood cribs to support the jacked up trailer frame.
 You can see a wood crib under the front of the trailer in Tech Tip A01.
-Each crib is 1.5' square and fastened at the corners with 3" spikes.
+Each crib is 18" square and fastened at the corners with 3" spikes.
 It takes a surprising amount of lumber and spikes to make one crib.
 While it is OK to use old (2x4)s, make sure the wood is structurally sound and the joints tight.
-Secure a line or metal band around each crib (top to bottom) to hold the (2x4)s together.
+Secure a line or metal band around each crib (top to bottom) to hold the (2x4)s stack together.

 NOTE -

-If you intend to later use these cribs for winter boat storage I suggest shortening them to about 1.5' tall.
+If you intend to use these cribs later for winter boat storage, I suggest shortening them to about 1.5' tall.
 Coat the "feet" with wood preservative to prevent wood rot and set them on a concrete sidewalk block to keep the feet dry.

 1. Using the trailer jack, lower the front of the trailer till the back is as high as it can go.
 Then jam two wood cribs under the back of the frame.